bbqxaxiu/viagogo/README.md

   1. Every "Grid" has between 1-20 coordinates or events.
   2. Every coordinate or event has 0-5 tickets.
 Each ticket has a price ranging from 1-100.
   3. If there are two coordinates or events that are the same distance away from the user inputted location, we only return        one of the events and its corresponding cheapest ticket price.

+Answers to follow up questions:
+  1. If I had to change my program to support multiple events at the same location, I would create a separate Event class          (which would have its eventID and list of tickets) and make it such that every Coordinate object had a list of Events          instead of just one.
+(The way my program is currently set up, we assume that every Coordinate only has one event, so the      event and the coordinate are synonymous).
+From here, we can then modify fiveClosestPoints() so that it runs through the        list of Events of every Coordinate that is a given distance away from the location the user inputted and returns the          cheapest ticket for that Event along with the Event's eventID.
+  2. If I had to change my program to support a much larger world size, I would break up every quandrant of this new world          into a separate class: that is, I would have 4 Grid classes corresponding to the 1st, 2nd, 3rd, and 4th quadrant.
+(As it      is now, the Grid class encapsulates the whole world instead of just one quadrant of the world).
+From here, we can reuse        the Coordinate and Ticket classes for each Grid.
+This easy fix exploits the flexible nature of my OOP approach to this        coding challenge.

 To run and test the program, compile and run the tester class (Tester.java).